The Cost of Periodontal Disease Treatments:

 In contrast, the cost to save one to eight teeth in a quadrant with Regenerative Periodontal Endoscopy is only $750 – $1500, depending on the severity of bone loss and the number of teeth treated.
 View an actual case comparing cost of treating one tooth with Regenerative Periodontal Endoscopy (RPE) instead.

 How much do full mouth extractions followed by implants cost?
 Many of our clients were facing full mouth extractions and were given a $50K – 80K treatment plan by their dentist and periodontist.
 This option is certainly definitive and comprehensive, but may not be a good option for everyone.
-The devastating implications of full mouth extractions can have an enormous negative impact on a person’s life and self esteem.
+There is also the risk of the implants failing (which is often not discussed).
+The devastating implications of full mouth extractions can have an enormous negative impact on a person’s life and self-esteem.
 While the cost alone is staggering, the enormous time involved with the many follow up appointments, as well as the predictable discomfort, make this a very difficult decision if other viable, less invasive options may be available.
 Below is one such example.

 What are the fees for Osseous Periodontal Surgery with or without extractions?

 We have treated clients from all over the world faced with 4 quadrants (full mouth) of osseous periodontal surgery.
-Fees for this procedure vary depending on how many extractions one needs, as well as bone grafts or regenerative materials are used during the surgery.
+Fees for this procedure vary depending on how many extractions are recommended, as well as bone grafts or regenerative materials used during the surgery.
 Osseous surgery fees can range from $1500 – $3500 per quadrant depending on the number of teeth treated.
 This may or may not involve extractions.

 The patient below was facing full mouth osseous surgery: